How To Leave Your Desk Job In 30 Days

 During this time you want to draft a professional cover letter.
 This will be the hook you send to prospects to hire you for a gig.
 You’ll want to start looking around for jobs on goLance and applying for the ones you feel you can add value on.

-Pay attention to what employers are looking for and how you can offer them smarter solutions.
+Pay attention to what clients are looking for and how you can offer them smarter solutions.
 Don’t be afraid to take on a few low paying gigs just to get your foot in the door and network.

 Remember you’re still at your day job so go after the low hanging fruit.
 These are the types of jobs that won’t take too much of your time.
 Your main objective here is to meet others and get a lay of the land.
 Understand how freelancing works, what you can do better as you continue to apply for jobs, and what clients are searching for is key in this stage.